Then I was by him, as one brought up with him: and I was daily his delight, rejoicing always before him;

 Lady Wisdom rejoiced to see men created, and she delights in serving them (Pr 8:31).
 Hearing her, watching for her, and keeping her ways will bring blessing (Pr 8:32,34).
 If you pursue wisdom, you will find life and obtain the favor of the God of glory (Pr 8:35).

-Dear reader, what have you done this day to hear wisdom, to watch for her, and to keep her ways?
+Dear reader, what have you done today to hear wisdom, to watch for her, and to keep her ways?
 Do you delight in knowing her?
-Life, blessing, and the favor of the LORD are waiting!
+Life, blessing, and the favor of God are waiting.
 What is more important to you than these wonderful things?
-If wisdom is important enough to delight the great God, why not you?
+If wisdom is important enough to delight the great God of heaven and earth, it is important enough for you.